-Danish tenor Valdemar Villadsen graduated from the soloist class of the Royal Danish Academy of Music in Copenhagen in 2012.
+Danish tenor Valdemar Villadsen graduated from the soloist class at the Royal Danish Academy of Music in Copenhagen in 2012.
 He has since established himself as an in-demand soloist throughout Europe.

-He has appeared in venues such as the Philharmonie Berlin, Royal Albert Hall, Queen Elizabeth Hall, Royal Danish Opera, Wiesbaden State Opera, Kiel Opera House, Teatro Principal de Burgos, Rossini Festival, Musikfestspiele Potsdam Sansoucci and Internationale Maifestspiele Wiesbaden, and has performed acclaimed solo recitals in Paris, Rome, Basel and at the Bergen International Festival.
+He has appeared in venues such as the Royal Albert Hall, Philharmonie Berlin, Queen Elizabeth Hall, Royal Danish Opera, Wiesbaden State Opera, Kiel Opera House, Teatro Principal de Burgos, Rossini Festival, Musikfestspiele Potsdam Sanssouci and Internationale Maifestspiele Wiesbaden.
+And he has performed acclaimed solo recitals in Paris, Rome, Basel and at the Bergen International Festival.

 Villadsen is a sought-after concert and oratorio singer, where he has particularly made a name for himself as a Bach Evangelist.
-He has appeared as the Evangelist in the St Matthew Passion and the Christmas Oratorio in Sweden, Denmark, Switzerland and Germany (including Philharmonie Berlin).
-Recent concert appearances include Monteverdi’s L’Orfeo (L’Arpeggiata/Christina Pluhar), Orff’s Carmina Burana (Stavanger Symphony Orchestra/Christian Vasquez) and Bach’s Mass in B minor (Concerto Copenhagen/Lars Ulrik Mortensen).
+He has appeared as the Evangelist in the St Matthew Passion and the Christmas Oratorio in Sweden, Denmark, Switzerland and Germany (including the Philharmonie Berlin).
+Recent concert appearances include Orff’s Carmina Burana (Stavanger Symphony Orchestra/Christian Vasquez), Monteverdi’s L’Orfeo (L’Arpeggiata/Christina Pluhar) and Bach’s Mass in B minor (Concerto Copenhagen/Lars Ulrik Mortensen).

-Villadsen has worked with conductors such as Fabio Luisi, Giancarlo Andretta, Julius Rudel, Christian Vasquez, Alessandro Amoretti, Christina Pluhar, Lars Ulrik Mortensen, Paul Hillier, Václav Luks, Andrew Lawrence-King, Carlos Mena, Javier Illan, Benjamin Bayl, David Riddell, Christian Kluxen and Zsolt Hamar, and with opera directors such as Vasily Barkhatov, Sir David McVicar and Lucinda Childs.
+Villadsen has worked with conductors such as Fabio Luisi, Giancarlo Andretta, Julius Rudel, Christian Vásquez, Alessandro Amoretti, Christina Pluhar, Lars Ulrik Mortensen, Paul Hillier, Václav Luks, Andrew Lawrence-King, Carlos Mena, Javier Illan, Benjamin Bayl, Sirrka-Liisa Kaakinen-Pilch, David Riddell, Mark Tatlow, Christian Kluxen, Matthew Toogood, Peter Spissky and Zsolt Hamar, and with opera directors such as Vasily Barkhatov, Sir David McVicar, Elisabeth Linton and Lucinda Childs.